apicov/telegram_bot_esp32_cam/README.md

 For security reasons, the "snap" commands are processed for allowed users *only*.
 The allowed users must be listed in the `allowed_users` setting in the configuration file, such list requires the users' *Telegram numeric user ID*;
-there are many ways to retrieve this ID; one of them is to ask the user to send the "/start" command to the running instance of the bot, then the bot will reply the message `Hola <numeric_user_id>`.
+there are many ways to retrieve this ID, one of them is to ask the user to send the "/start" command to the running instance of the bot, then the bot will reply the message `Hola <numeric_user_id>`.
 Once the `allowed_users` are configured, then the bot needs to be restarted.